Physics (PHYS)

 Pre-requisites: MATH 163, PHYS 153.

 Introduction to programming to solve physics problems in data analysis, theory, and statistics that are not amenable to analytical solution.
-Covers model fitting, computational statistical techniques, nonlinear system dynamics, iterative solutions, and basic simulations.
+Covers computational basics, model fitting, computational statistical techniques, introductory data science, numerical differential equation solutions, iteration, convergence, and basic simulations.

 PHYS 424.
 ASTROPHYSICS.
 4 Credits.